Guy's and St Thomas': Hospital in meltdown over IT issues - whistleblower

 - Published

-A whistleblower has warned that the UK's largest hospital is "literally in meltdown" after its IT system was knocked during last week's heatwave.
+A whistleblower has warned a London hospital is "literally in meltdown" after its IT system was knocked out during last week's heatwave.

 Operations at Guy's and St Thomas' Hospital in Lambeth were cancelled after its IT servers broke down in 40C (104F) temperatures on 19 July.